• Skip to main content

 1. Add three tablespoons of butter (you can substitute olive oil) to a cast-iron skillet over medium-high heat.

 2. Set your exhaust fan to high.
 Blackening fish will produce smoke.
-When the butter melts and the skillet is hot, add the fish and let cook undisturbed for 3 minutes.
+When the butter melts, and the skillet is hot, add the fish and let cook undisturbed for three minutes.

 Cooking fish fillets in a cast iron skillet.

-1. Use a fish spatula or pancake-turner and turn the fillets over.
-Cook for another three to four minutes.
-You can tell when fish is cooked when the flesh turns opaque and flakes easily when pierced with a fork.
+1. Use a fish spatula or pancake turner and turn the fillets over.
+Cook for another 3-4 minutes.
+You can tell when fish is cooked when the flesh turns from translucent to opaque and flakes easily when pierced with a fork.
 Be careful not to overcook.

 Two blackened fish fillets in a cast iron skillet.

-1. Serve the blackened mahi-mahi hot with a squeeze of lemon juice over the top.
+1. Serve the blackened mahi mahi hot with a squeeze of lemon juice over the top, or see my other suggested toppings in the “recipe variations” section below.

 Blackened mahi-mahi served with cheese grits and broccoli salad with lemon garnish.